b4ae67c9beb8/tokumei-webapp/content/about.md

 ## Employment

-I am currently employed as a Cybersecurity Consultant at a company based in Brussels.
-As part of the application security team, I am responsible for ensuring the security of our clients' applications.
-Additionally, I am actively pursuing the CRTO certification.
+I was employed as a Cybersecurity Consultant at a company based in Brussels.
+As part of their application security team, I was responsible for ensuring the security of our clients’ applications.
+Additionally, I am still actively pursuing the CRTO certification.
 Looking ahead, I aspire to transition into a role as a red teamer and/or security analyst.
 With a broad knowledge of the cybersecurity field, I am always eager to expand my expertise.

+As of today, I am working as a Security Engineer for the defense sector in Luxembourg.
+Responsibilities are REDACTED due to the nature of work.

 ## Values